Calling all pet sitters and pet owners: here’s our review of the popular petsitting website, TrustedHousesitters.

 3. Do We Need A Contract

-Especially if it’s a long term sit, the owner may want to draft an additional contract.
-It’s never been a problem with us and clarifies a few things, such as if we ever want to leave, we require a 7-day advanced notice.
+Especially if it’s a long-term sit, the owner may want to draft an additional contract.
+It’s never been a problem with us and clarifies a few things, such as if we ever need to leave, and how much notice is required.

 It can protect both sides, so make sure the things you need are on there as well, such as who covers the utilities.
 There is a contract template available through TrustedHousesitters.com.